AlgyJr/ios_guides/Network-Programming.md

 guarantees on which thread the completion handler will run.
-The caller of our `fetchStories` method passes in a `successCallback`, but we also make no guarantees on which thread the callback will run and leave it up to the caller to ensure anything they do in the callback will be run on the correct thread.
+The caller of our `fetchStories` method passes in a `successCallback`, but we also make no guarantees on which thread the callback will run and leave it up to the caller to ensure anything done in the callback will be run on the correct thread.